United States Electoral College: Original plan

 Article II, Section 1, Clause 3 of the Constitution provided the original plan by which the electors voted for president.
 Under the original plan, each elector cast two votes for president; electors did not vote for vice president.
 Whoever received a majority of votes from the electors would become president, with the person receiving the second most votes becoming vice president.

-The original plan of the Electoral College was based upon several assumptions and anticipations of the Framers of the Constitution:
+According to Stanley Chang, the original plan of the Electoral College was based upon several assumptions and anticipations of the Framers of the Constitution: